On this page:

 Before trying a new diet, consult a clinician or dietitian.

 Low-calorie diets: It is harmful to reduce your daily calorie intake lower than 1400 calories per day, because your body adjusts to a semi-starvation state and looks for alternative sources of energy.
 In addition to burning fat, your body will eventually burn muscle tissue.
 Because your heart is a muscle, prolonged starvation will weaken it and interfere with its normal rhythms.
 Low-calorie diets don't meet the body's nutrition needs, and without nutrients your body cannot function normally.

 Appetite-suppressant drugs and other diet pills:"Wonder" product that permanently reduce weight do not exist.
 Products that promise immediate or effortless weight loss will not work in the long run.
 Appetite suppressants, which often contain a stimulant like caffeine or hoodia, are associated with side effects including nausea, nasal dryness, anxiety, agitation, dizziness, insomnia and elevated blood pressure.
 Alli reduces fat absorption; following the package directions will reduce risk of side effects, which may include oily diarrhea and anal discharge.
 With any product, side effects may be worse if you exceed the recommended dosage.

 Fad diets: Many fad diets emphasize eating a lot of one kind of food rather than a variety of foods, but eating a variety of foods ensures that you can obtain all the nutrients your body needs.

 Liquid diets: Liquid diet drinks or shakes that provide less than 1000 calories per day should only be used under close medical supervision.

-UM Department of Recreational Sports offers a wide variety of recreation opportunities at multiple locations.
+- U-M Department of Recreational Sports offers a wide variety of exercise and recreation opportunities at multiple locations on campus.